PainsPerdus/gboi-rocket/doc/main.doc.md

 ## Init

 See the pandoc for more info about what's done here.
 Basically clear the screen and initialize the modules.
+Each init must be in its gamestate section in Init Handler.

 Each module `xxx` has a `xxx.init.s` file with its initialization code.
 ~~~